 Debrief: Overall, how does the distribution of Over/Under votes look?
 Because the goal is 50% predictions, most predictions should have a fairly even split.
 If not, why not?
 In general, does your team trend more towards high likelihoods, or lower ones?
 As a group, how would you adjust them to be closer to 50%?

 Consider keeping the predictions and returning to them in a year.
 As a group, how did you do?
-Remember the goal was 50% - if all or most of your team's predictions actually happened, consider it a failure.
+Remember, the goal was 50% - if all or most of your team's predictions actually happened, consider it a failure.

 You might notice that two of the core skills required for this exercise - defining a concrete thing to measure in an uncertain future; and identifying probabilities other than 0%/100% - are also common struggles for teams trying to adopt OKRs.
-This game is an excellent warm-up prior to writing OKRs, or an intro to begin a conversation about how these tendencies impact your team's ability to write OKRs.
+This game is an excellent warm-up prior to writing OKRs, or an intro to begin a conversation about how these tendencies impact your team's ability to develop OKRs.

 If your OKRs are too conservative